 Getting Over 'The Project Wall' To Grow A Consultancy Firm

-Downstream work is low-altitude.
+Project-level work is low-altitude.
 It centers primarily around day-to-day execution and/or implementation work, which has relatively low impact on the clients' true pains.

 Hitting and overcoming the 'Project Wall'